Mice are very intelligent and inquisitive little pets to have in your life. People have been keeping mice as pets for over 1,500 years now.

 Mice can be very trainable, and The most crucial thing is to allow your pet mouse to get accustomed to sitting in your hand.

-Before you begin touching or training, you must first make sure you give your new pet a few days or a week to settle into their new home and environment.
+Before you begin touching or training, you must give your new pet a few days or weeks to settle into their new home and environment.

-The most important part of training for a pet mouse is getting the pet accustomed to sitting on your hand.
-Give your new mice several days or a week to settle into their new home before starting to try to touch them.
+The most important part of training for a pet mouse is getting accustomed to sitting on your hand.
+Give your new mice several days or weeks to settle into their new home before trying to touch them.
 If you need to pick them up before this, use a paper cup.

-Let them investigate and sniff around, so they become familiar with your scent and presence.
-Do this several times, and eventually, the mouse will venture forth and climb into your hand on its own.
+Let them investigate and sniff around so they become familiar with your scent and presence.
+Do this several times, and eventually, the mouse will venture forth and climb into your hand.

 Allow the mouse to sit there and leave in their own time.
-Once they have done this a couple of times, you can try raising your hand slightly.
+You can raise your hand slightly once they have done this a couple of times.

 If your mouse panics, then put it down again.
 Once your mouse has become comfortable walking on your hand, you can let them climb up your arms or onto your shoulders.

-Keep in mind that mice can crawl through any holes that they can fit their heads through, so be careful about having any gaps under furniture or doorways.
+Remember that mice can crawl through any holes they can fit their heads through, so be careful about gaps under furniture or doorways.

 Mouse Care: Mice as Pets, Should You Keep Them?